-At the end of the course the student must:
+At the end of the course, the student must:

-- To have acquired the skills essential for the approach to patients affected by Rheumatological Diseases, with particular reference to degenerative and inflammatory rheumatic diseases (systemic or not). - To have acquired the knowledge essential for a diagnostic and therapeutic approach in the major diseases of the immune system, with particular reference to immune deficiencies, autoimmune diseases, vasculitis and allergies. - To have acquired the skills essential for the approach to patients affected by Haematological Diseases, with particular reference to anemia, onco-haematological diseases and disorders of hemostasis.
+- Have acquired the skills essential for the approach to patients affected by Rheumatological Diseases, with particular reference to degenerative and inflammatory rheumatic diseases (systemic or not). - Have acquired the knowledge essential for a diagnostic and therapeutic approach in the major diseases of the immune system, with particular reference to immune deficiencies, autoimmune diseases, vasculitis and allergies. - Have acquired the skills essential for a diagnostic, prognostic and therapeutic approach to patients affected by Hematological Diseases, with particular reference to anemias, hematological malignancies and disorders of hemostasis and thrombosis.